isomerpages/moe-westwoodpri/_highlights/2023/School Tour by Student Leaders.md

 ---
 ### **School Tour by Student Leaders**

-We have organized an exclusive tour for parents on 8th and 22nd May, led by our student leaders.
+We have organized an exclusive school tour for parents on 8th and 22nd May, led by our student leaders.
 Other than exploring our wonderful facilities, parents also had a dialogue session with our school leaders and student leaders to find out what makes learning so meaningful and enjoyable in Westwood Primary School.

 **Objectives of the School Tour:**